DominikN/docs_new/docs/tutorials/howtostart/rosbot---quick-start.md

 sudo stm32loader --help
 ```

-If you get `command not found` you will need to refresh you image following this [manual](https://husarion.com/manuals/rosbot-manual/#system-reinstallation).
+If you get `command not found` you will need to refresh your image following this [manual](https://husarion.com/manuals/rosbot-manual/#system-reinstallation).

 You can check if tool works by running following commands: